sameersbn/docker-redmine/README.md

 # Quick Start

-Run the redmine image with the name "redmine".
+You can launch the image using the docker command line,

 ```bash
 docker run --name=redmine -it --rm -p 10080:80 \